Getting started on NUCALA

 You've been prescribed NUCALA.
 Now what?

 Before your prescription can be filled, your healthcare provider or a specialty pharmacy will work through the approval process with your insurance company.
-If you are approved by your insurance company to receive NUCALA, the medication will be sent directly to your healthcare provider's office or to a treatment center for administration.
+If you are approved by your insurance company to receive NUCALA, the medication will be sent to your healthcare provider's office, a treatment center for administration, or your door depending on where you will have your injections.

 While this is how the process usually happens, your experience may be a bit different.
 It may take a few weeks before you'll receive your first treatment of NUCALA.